explosion/spaCy/docs/source/index.rst

   expect this to be exponentially more efficient.

 * **Minimize string processing**, and instead compute with arrays of ID ints.

-For the current list of lexical features, see `Lexical Features`_.

-.. _lexical features: features.html

 Tokenization done right
 =======================